Diagnosis of tuberculosis: Microbiological studies

 A definitive diagnosis of tuberculosis can only be made by culturing Mycobacterium tuberculosis organisms from a specimen taken from the patient (most often sputum, but may also include pus, CSF, biopsied tissue, etc.).
 A diagnosis made other than by culture may only be classified as "probable" or "presumed".
 For a diagnosis negating the possibility of tuberculosis infection, most protocols require that two separate cultures both test negative.

 Sputum

 Sputum smears and cultures should be done for acid-fast bacilli if the patient is producing sputum.
 The preferred method for this is fluorescence microscopy (auramine-rhodamine staining), which is more sensitive than conventional Ziehl–Neelsen staining.
 In cases where there is no spontaneous sputum production, a sample can be induced, usually by inhalation of a nebulized saline or saline with bronchodilator solution.
 A comparative study found that inducing three sputum samples is more sensitive than three gastric washings.

-Alternative sampling

-In patients incapable of producing a sputum sample, common alternative sample sources for diagnosing pulmonary tuberculosis include gastric washings, laryngeal swab, bronchoscopy (with bronchoalveolar lavage, bronchial washings, and/or transbronchial biopsy), and fine needle aspiration (transtracheal or transbronchial).
-In some cases, a more invasive technique is necessary, including tissue biopsy during mediastinoscopy or thoracoscopy.

-PCR

-Other mycobacteria are also acid-fast.
-If the smear is positive, PCR or gene probe tests can distinguish M. tuberculosis from other mycobacteria.
-Even if sputum smear is negative, tuberculosis must be considered and is only excluded after negative cultures.